lhrbacek/pathfinding/README.md

 To clean up run `make clean`.

 ## Usage
-In terminal, run `./pathfinding <algorithm>`, for now only bfs algorithm is working.
+In terminal, run `./pathfinding <algorithm>`, for now dfs, bfs, greedy and astar algorithms are working.

 Setting start: Press "S" and left-click.